IBRNet: Learning Multi-View Image-Based Rendering: Method

 \textbf{Network details.} We implement the image feature extraction network using a U-Net like architecture with ResNet34~\cite{he2016deep} truncated after \texttt{layer3} as the encoder, and two additional up-sampling layers with convolutions and skip-connections as the decoder.
 We decode two sets of feature maps in the final decoding layer, to be used as input to the coarse and fine IBRNet respectively.
 Both coarse and fine feature maps have $d=32$ dimensions, and are $1/4\times$ the original image size.
 For IBRNet, the dimension of the density feature $\mathbf{f}_\sigma$ is $16$ and we use $4$ heads for the self-attention module in ray transformer.
 Please refer to the supplementary material for more network details.

-\textbf{Training details} We train both the feature extraction network and the IBRNet end-to-end on datasets of multi-view posed images using Adam \cite{kingma2014adam}.
-The base learning rates for feature extraction network and IBRNet are $1e^{-3}$ and $5e^{-4}$, respectively, which decay exponentially along with the optimization.
-During finetuning, we optimize both our 2D feature extractor and IBRNet itself using a smaller base learning rate~($5e^{-4}$ and $2e^{-4}$).
-We train on eight V100 GPUs with a batch size of 3,200 to 9,600 rays depending on image resolution and the number of source views.
+\textbf{Training details.} We train both the feature extraction network and the IBRNet end-to-end on datasets of multi-view posed images using Adam \cite{kingma2014adam}.
+The base learning rates for feature extraction network and IBRNet are $10^{-3}$ and $5 \times 10^{-4}$, respectively, which decay exponentially along with the optimization.
+During fine-tuning, we optimize both our 2D feature extractor and IBRNet itself using smaller base learning rates~($5 \times 10^{-4}$ and $2 \times 10^{-4}$).
+For pretraining, we train on eight V100 GPUs with a batch size of 3,200 to 9,600 rays depending on image resolution and the number of source views, which takes about a day to finish.